Are current assessment methods working for adult nursing students?

 How should workload and assessment align with placements?

-Workload must align with placement realities.
-Assessments that ignore rota patterns or travel/time costs create avoidable stress and reduce learning time.
+Assessment design works better when it respects the reality of shifts, travel and fatigue during placements.
+Assessments that ignore rota patterns or travel/time costs create avoidable stress and reduce learning time, which is why adult nursing clinical placements need to be treated as part of assessment design rather than a separate operational issue.
 Where assessment during placements occurs, direct observation should be paired with short, structured on‑site feedback moments and realistic submission windows.

 A coordinated programme‑level assessment calendar helps avoid deadline pile‑ups and prevents duplication of methods in the same term.
 Students report greater confidence and professional identity when expectations are realistic, support is visible and time is protected for reflection.